PostHog/posthog.com/contents/blog/features-sell.md

 Marketing lore tells you that you must focus on the _why_, not the what.
 "No one buys a CRM, they buy a way to increase their revenue" - that sort of thing.

 I'm sure this worked great when it was invented.
-But now, it feels tired and out-of-touch to end users.
-I think developers are especially sensitive to vague language when evaluating products.
+But now, it feels tired and out-of-touch.
+Developers seem especially sensitive to vague language when evaluating products.

 It makes me feel like I'm being sold to, by someone who doesn't know what they're talking about.